Cyberian-Dev/entitykb/docs/index.md

 ### Priorities

-The goal of EntityKB is to make it "easy" to create custom Knowledge Bases where "easy" is defined as "**fast to start**" and "**simple to change**".
+The goal of EntityKB is to make it "easy" to create custom knowledge bases where "easy" is defined as "**fast to start**" and "**simple to change**".
 The below [quality attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes) have been prioritized in service to this overarching goal: